 Eat delicious food at a Cambodia cooking class

+When it comes to activities in Siem Reap a cooking class is a must.
 No matter where I go some of the best food I have is from the cooking classes I take and I’m an awful cook so the fact that the food is delicious is saying something.
 A cooking class in Siem Reap is no exception, especially since Khmer food is delicious.

 Be entertained at Phare, the Cambodian Circus